sensible-hq/sensible-docs/readme-sync/v0/welcome/zapier-getting-started.md

 Create an empty destination database
 ----

-Before you can integrate Sensible with Airtable, you need to set up a destination in Airtable for the extracted data Sensible creates.
+Before you can integrate Sensible with Airtable, you need to set up a destination in Airtable to hold the extracted data Sensible creates.
 Take the following steps:

 1. Sign in or create an [Airtable account](https://airtable.com/).
 2. Navigate to the example [Sensible test base](https://airtable.com/shrJOFW1mdUdaSMiV/tblpjJbsekvE6wEwr/viw4FaqsAD3uXBAmh?blocks=hide ), and click **Copy base**.